 |Do they really raise HCG levels in people?|

 |Some products may be expensive|

-I know the HCG drops and the diet program people follow while taking these products is both lauded and criticized.
-That said here are some things to consider if you embark on this weight loss protocol.
-This list is not complete
+I know the HCG drops and the Doctor Simeons diet protocol are lauded and criticized.
+Here are some things to consider if you embark on this weight loss protocol.
+This list is not complete:

-Eating only 500 calories per day may lead to:
+Eating only 500 calories per day may lead to the following:

 - Muscle loss